Good HR software is a pre-requisite for good HR.

 There are loosely two types of HR software: all-in-one systems (like Kenjo) that manage the entire employee lifecycle, and pure-play systems that focus on one element.

 You’ll also see them called standalone HR systems versus integrated systems, or all-in-one versus dedicated or specialist systems.
 Even all-in-one versus point solutions.
+You can see our article about how to choose HR software.

 Whatever they’re called, it’s the oldest debate in HR tech: how do you decide which HR software is better for your business?
 Let’s run through both (we’re admittedly a little biased but we’ll do our best…).